 The 15.4% like-for-like sales growth in the year ended 31 December 2019 was attributable to a 7.3% increase in like-for-like average ticket and a 7.6% increase in like-for-like traffic compared to the previous year.
-The increase in like-for-like average ticket was driven by higher average price of item, as well as higher average number of items in a basket.
+The increase in like-for-like average price of item, as well as higher average number of items in a basket.
 The increase in like-for-like traffic was mainly attributable to a combination of better store operational management, a structural shift in consumer behaviour towards value, and the Group's promotional and marketing initiatives.
-See "-Business-Operations-Marketing".
+See "Business-Operations-Marketing".